Cosmodome

+History

+The Cosmodome opened in 1994, but was facing bankruptcy by 1997.
+It was rescued in March 1997 by a $11.9-million government bailout.

 The Space Science Centre

 The Space Science Centre is the only museum in Canada dedicated solely to the space sciences and houses one of two lunar rocks on display in Canada.
 The one featured was retrieved by astronaut James Irwin on the Apollo 15 mission.

 Space Camp Canada

 Space Camp Canada features 6 space simulators, described below.
 Each is designed to help the space camp trainee understand the difficulties of working in space.

 1/6th Chair

 The 1/6th chair simulates lunar gravity by suspending the user in a chair connected to a series of springs on a rail which allows for movement in an allotted area.
 A trainee's challenge on the 1/6 chair is to pick up objects from the ground while bouncing.

 Zero G Wall

 The Wall of Weightlessness, also known as the Zero G Wall, uses a counterbalance to suspend the trainee in mid air.
 By filling the counterbalance with water until its weight is approximately that of the trainee, the trainee is free to move in the 3 translational directions.
 Missions are usually given to trainees to heighten the experience and generally consist of interacting, in one way or another, with a mock-satellite suspended in proximity to the wall.